Fej\'er--Riesz factorization for positive noncommutative trigonometric polynomials: A nested sequence and uniform truncation

 Let $\Pi_{\Her \groupW\times\groupY}$ denote the set of unitary representations of $\Her \groupW\times\groupY$ on separable Hilbert space and set

 \begin{lemma} The set $\mathcal{P}_{\Ww,M}^ \epsilon$ is compact. \end{lemma}

 \begin{proof} That $\mathcal{P}_{\Ww,M}^ \epsilon$ is closed is evident.
-Since it lives in a finite dimensional (normed) vector space, it thus suffices to show $\mathcal{P}_{\Ww,M}^ \epsilon$ is bounded.
-Moreover, To do so we make a couple of preliminary observations.
+Since it lives in a finite dimensional (normed) vector space, it thus suffices to show $\mathcal{P}_{\Ww,M}^ \epsilon$ is bounded. {To do so} we begin with a preliminary observation.